9 Parts That Can Break On Your Electric Wheelchair & How To Fix It

 A power wheelchair simply cannot operate if the battery does not work.
 Like the motors, a power wheelchair uses two batteries that provide the electrical energy to operate the device.

-The electric wheelchair battery life varies and is dependent on several different factors but with proper care, the battery should last for at least three years.
+The electric wheelchair battery life varies and is dependent on several different factors but with proper battery care, the battery should last for at least three years.

 Until that time, problems with the batteries aren’t uncommon.
 It might be as simple as the charger not putting out as much voltage.
 Batteries typically come with at least a six month warranty, so if you experience charging issues within that time frame, it will likely be replaced at little or no cost to you.